 GEOG 235.3: Earth Processes and Natural Hazards A Canadian Perspective

 This interdisciplinary course explores the earth and atmospheric processes that are responsible for landform development and natural hazards, the regions in Canada most susceptible to natural disasters, and current developments in hazard forecasting and monitoring techniques.
 Students will explore through case studies the impacts of natural disasters on Canadian landscapes and people.
-Lastly, the course explores ways to lessen the impacts of natural disasters through risk perception, assessment, and preparedness, and mitigation strategies.
+Lastly, the course explores ways to lessen the impacts of natural disasters through risk perception, assessment, preparedness, and mitigation strategies.

 Weekly hours: